 I shared my hutch already, but I did add a couple of mercury glass candy dishes to the bottom of each side.

 I felt like it needed a little something else there.
 I won’t share all of my photos from my Christmas Hutch again except this one…isn’t this wreath so pretty?

 Just because it’s pretty. 🙂

 I used the same DIY Dining Table Centerpiece as last year, just swapped out some of the gold ornaments for the pretty pale blue.

 I like that this is nice and low so it doesn’t interfere with Christmas dinner conversation.

-I take most of my furniture beauty shots in this corner for the good lighting, but this is the table that calls this corner home.
-I kept it simple with this pretty arrangement I picked up at a craft market on Thanksgiving weekend.
+I kept this corner in my dining room simple with this pretty arrangement I picked up at a craft market on Thanksgiving weekend.